ragul-e/Web-Ui-Testing-Using-SeleniumHybrid-Framework/README.md

 5. Validate if “Enter Account Information” is visible.
 6. Provide details like: Title, name, Email, password, DOB.
 7. Verify if “Address Information” section is visible and provide details: First name, Last Name, Company, Address, Address 2, Country, State, City, Zip Code, Mobile number.
-•	Click ‘create Account’ Button.
+8. Click ‘create Account’ Button.
-•	Verify ‘Account Created’ is visible and validate the success message.
+9.Verify ‘Account Created’ is visible and validate the success message.
-•	Click on continue.
+10. Click on continue.
-•	Verify ‘logged in as username’ is visible.
+11. Verify ‘logged in as username’ is visible.

-TC2: To validate Add to cart from recommended items and validate if products are successfully removed from the cart
+TC2: To validate Add to cart from recommended items and validate if products are successfully removed from the cart **Steps:**
- Steps:
-•	Launch the browser and navigate to https://automationexercise.com
-•	Verify that home page is visible successfully
+1	Launch the browser and navigate to https://automationexercise.com 2	Verify that home page is visible successfully
-•	Scroll to bottom of page
+3	Scroll to bottom of page
-•	Verify 'RECOMMENDED ITEMS' are visible
+4	Verify 'RECOMMENDED ITEMS' are visible
-•	Validate the navigation buttons in recommended items section
-•	Click on 'Add to Cart' on ‘Winter Top ‘product
+5	Validate the navigation buttons in recommended items section 6	Click on 'Add to Cart' on ‘Winter Top ‘product
-•	Click on 'View Cart' button
+7	Click on 'View Cart' button
-•	Verify that product is displayed in cart page
+8	Verify that product is displayed in cart page
-•	Add products to cart (more than 10, search using product name)
-•	 Click 'Cart' button and Verify that cart page is displayed
-•	Click 'X' button corresponding to product.
+9	Add products to cart (more than 10, search using product name) 10	 Click 'Cart' button and Verify that cart page is displayed 11	Click 'X' button corresponding to product.
 Verify that product is removed from the cart

 TC3: To validate address details in checkout page
  Steps: